From the Boltzmann equation to the incompressible Navier-Stokes equations on the torus: a quantitative error estimate: Main results

-Finally, we emphasize that in the case of initial data satisfying the initial layer conditions, the strong convergence in time requires a little bit more regularity from the initial data.
-This fact was already noticed in $\R^N$ (see \cite{BU} Lemma $6.1$) but overcome by considering weighted norms in velocity.
+Finally, note that in the case of initial data satisfying the initial layer conditions, the strong convergence in time requires a little bit more regularity from the initial data.
+This fact was already noticed in $\R^d$ (see \cite{BU} Lemma $6.1$) but overcome by considering weighted norms in velocity.